Linuxfabrik/monitoring-plugins/check-plugins/strongswan-connections/README.md

 extended reporting via --lengthy.
 Requires root or sudo.

 options:
-  -h, --help       show this help message and exit
-  -V, --version    show program's version number and exit --always-ok      Always returns OK.
+  -h, --help         show this help message and exit -V, --version      show program's version number and exit --always-ok        Always returns OK.
   --ignore IGNORE    Ignore connections whose VICI key matches this Python
                      regular expression.
 Case-sensitive by default; use `(?i)` for case-insensitive matching.
 Can be specified multiple times.
-Example: `--ignore="^RA_"` to skip transient remote- access clients on a VPN gateway that also carries permanent site-to-site peers.
-Example: `--ignore="(?i)test"` (case-
+Example: `--ignore="^RA_"` to skip transient
+                     remote-access clients on a VPN gateway that also carries permanent site-to-site peers.
+Example:
-                   insensitive) to skip any connection with "test" in its name.
-Default: None
-  --lengthy        Extended reporting.
+                     `--ignore="(?i)test"` (case-insensitive) to skip any
+                     connection with "test" in its name.
+Default: None --lengthy          Extended reporting.
   --match MATCH      Only check connections whose VICI key matches this Python
                      regular expression.
 Case-sensitive by default; use `(?i)` for case-insensitive matching.
 Can be specified multiple times.
 If both `--match` and `--ignore` are given, an item must match `--match` AND not match `--ignore` to be reported (include first, exclude second).
 Example:
                      `--match="^S2S_SITE-XY$"` to pin an Icinga service to one specific site-to-site peer.
-Example: `--match="(?i)^s2s_"`
+Example:
-                   (case-insensitive) to check every site-to-site peer on a gateway.
+                     `--match="(?i)^s2s_"` (case-insensitive) to check every
+                     site-to-site peer on a gateway.
 Default: None --no-perfdata      Suppress the performance data section from the output.
                      The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
-  --socket SOCKET  Path to the Versatile IKE Control Interface (VICI) socket.
+  --socket SOCKET    Path to the Versatile IKE Control Interface (VICI)
+                     socket.
+Must resolve within /run or /var/run, and nobody but root may be able to replace it.
+Default:
-                   Default: /run/strongswan/charon.vici
+                     /run/strongswan/charon.vici
+  --timeout TIMEOUT  Network timeout in seconds.
+Default: 8 (seconds)

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/strongswan-connections/